-Suspect commits predict which commit caused an issue and who is likely responsible.
-Sentry uses commit metadata from your source code repositories to identify the suspect commit.
+With releases, you can identify suspect commits, which help predict which commit caused an issue and who is likely responsible.
+Sentry uses commit metadata from your source code repositories to identify the suspect commits.

 You can resolve issues quickly using the Issue Details page to view suspect commits as well as the list of authors of those commits.
 In addition, we can automatically assign or alert the issue owner, based on your organization's ownership rules.